Visiting The Wizarding World of Harry Potter at Universal Orlando

-[AD: our park tickets were kindly provided by Universal Orlando.]
+Disclosure: our tickets to The Wizarding World of Harry Potter were kindly provided by Universal Orlando.

 When we touched down in Florida last month, we weren’t planning on visiting any of the theme parks: not because we don’t love them, but purely because… well, Max, basically.
 Or Max’s nap-times, to be more specific.